mepotts/Pill-Siamese-Network/README.md

 ## Data

-The data for this project comes from the [NIH Pill Image Recognition Challenge](https://pir.nlm.nih.gov/challenge/)
+The data for this project comes from the [NIH Pill Image Recognition Challenge](https://pir.nlm.nih.gov/challenge/).

 ## Pill Image Detection

-For a
+For a detailed description of the training process see the [Pill-Detection Repo]().